Skip to main content

 Security leaders need to be open to re-examining long-held assumptions.
 Not every organization needs to build a command center.
 But every organization does need the ability to know what’s happening, respond decisively, and keep improving.
 That’s what matters.

 Reality: AI enhances human decision-making.
 It doesn’t replace leadership; it provides faster, more accurate insights so decision-makers can act with confidence.
-A Forrester study found that organizations using AI-driven incident response reduce decision-making errors by 68%, allowing leadership to focus on strategy rather than firefighting.
+A study found that organizations using AI to automate cybersecurity tasks reduced the potential for human error, allowing leadership to focus on strategy rather than firefighting.

 Reality: AI accelerates response times by automating threat detection, response orchestration, and message dissemination.
 With AI, decision-makers get both speed and confidence, ensuring they act on the right intelligence at the right time.